raganwald-deprecated/homoiconic/2008-11-28/you_cant_be_serious.md

 The message here is that taken by themselves, tools like recursive combinators or `String#to_proc` just look strange.
 But when we use them together, they reinforce each other and the sum becomes much greater than the sum of the parts.
 In the case of `String#to_proc`, it looks like frivolity to most Ruby programmers, because they don't use that many lambdas: Why should they when the existing syntax makes writing combinators hard to use?
 But when we have combinators in our hand, we see how `String#to_proc` can make them a win.
 So two things that look weird on their own are a useful tool when used in conjunction.

+Our final example ended up being slightly longer than a naive version, however it is longer in ways that matter rather than longer in a mindless ceremonial way like some languages.

+And that's the point of languages like Ruby: **You** have the tools to decide which portions of you code matter more than others, and to make the parts that matter stand out and the parts that don't go away.
+You may disagree with my choice of what matters for a recursive divide and conquer algorithm, but I hope we can agree that it's valuable to be able to make that choice for yourself or your team.

 Seriously.

 ---